marbotte/sr_cce/extraction/results_graphs_number.md

 if(length(pbs>0)){warning("the following countries are not found and will be ignored:",pbs)}
 ```

-    ## Warning: the following countries are not found and will be ignored:SingaporeThe
+    ## Warning: the following countries are not found and will be ignored:Singapore
-    ## Philippines

 ``` r
 nbBycountry<-nbBycountry[!namesCountries%in%pbs]